 I highly recommend my personal stylist, Katie Harty, and her team at PR Partners in Alexandria.
 You will feel pampered from beginning to end and leave with a great cut, color (if you so choose), and blowout.
-Free street parking is available on Prince Street if you hunt about 2-3 blocks away or you can pay at the meter or in a lot.
-The salon is LGBT-friendly and proudly displays an LGBT Pride flag emblem in the window.
-Two of my trans-women friends are happily working with stylists here.
+Free street parking is available on Prince Street if you hunt about 2-3 blocks away or you can pay at the meter or in a lot behind the store.
+The salon is LGBT-friendly and proudly displays LGBT Pride and Trans Pride flag emblems in the window.
+Several of my trans-women friends are happily working with stylists here.

 For a private one-on-one salon experience, consider seeing SanDee in Fairfax City for help growing out your hair in a way that you can style in both guy and girl modes.
 Her discreet salon is by appointment only and decorated in pink and Old Hollywood.